lorien/grab/README.md

 (and, hopefully, all py versions between these two).
 I have set up github action to run all tests on Python 2.7 and Python 3.13.

 There is NO new features.
-It is just update code base which is alive now i.e. it can run on Python 2.7 or on modern python and its tests passes and it has github CI config to run tests on new commits.
+It is just an updated code base which is alive now i.e. it can run on Python 2.7 or on modern python, and its tests pass, and it has github CI config to run tests on new commits.

 One backward-incompatible change is that I do not use `weblib.error::DataNotFound` exception anymore.
 Now Grab uses DataNotFound exception which is stored in `grab.errors` module.
 So, if your code imports `DataNotFound`